qubic-li/client/README.md

 |  cpuVariant 	|  null	|  Which Variant of CPU trainer should be used	|
 |  gpuVariant 	|  null	|  Which Variant of GPU trainer should be used	|

-* currently only one of both options can be enabled (true)
+currently only one of both options can be enabled (true)

 > [!NOTE]
 > Please refer to [QLI Trainer Options](#qli-trainer-options) for available `cpuVersion`/`gpuVersion` values.

-*Only one of these can be defined.

 ## Troubleshooting